"IAR Green Innovation Program has helped us to speed up our development in a phase where we needed it most."

 Forze is a hydrogen racing team, consisting of about 70 students of the Technical University of Delft.
 Committed to hydrogen since 2007, the team develops hydrogen racing cars.
 Forze combines the spectacle of racing with innovative and durable technology.
 Racing without CO2, and only water as emission, Forze shows that durability is not a limitation, but a challenge.

 IAR Systems sponsors Forze Hydrogen Racing Team with development tools.
-Read more about Forze here.
+Read more about Forze and how they use our tools.

 Local Energy Appliances, LEA, is privately founded and started developing smart technology for mini-grids in 2012.
 Based on innovative software technology, LEA provides solutions for rural and urban infrastructure in developing countries.